LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/build.rst

 Creating an FMU
 ===============

-This chapter describes how to create a Functional Mockup Unit, starting from a CYMDIST model description input file.
+This chapter describes how to create a Functional Mockup Unit, starting from a CYMDIST XML input file.
 It assumes you have followed the :doc:`installation` instructions, and that you have created the CYMDIST model description file  following the :doc:`bestPractice` guidelines.